murthylab/fly-vr/README.md

 the lightcrafter software has been installed, and that the lightcrafter is connected, powered on, and on the default 192.168.1.100 IP address.

-For autoconfiguration to work, the Lightcrafter software must be 'Disconnected' from the projector (or closed).
+For auto-configuration to work, the Lightcrafter software must be 'Disconnected' from the projector (or closed).

 If you wish to show the visual stimulus on the desktop monitor (skipping the potential delay trying